-- 1. Equities (including individual stocks, funds, and other investments that primarily invest in common stocks) shall have a target allocation of 70% with an allowable range of 50% to 75% - 2.
-Fixed income (including bonds, certificates of deposit longer than six months, and funds that primarily invest in fixed income securities) shall have a target allocation of 30% with an allowable range of 25% to 50%, with up to 10% of the total allocation being in lower-quality bonds or non-dollar securities, both of which must be held within funds - 3.
+- Equities (including individual stocks, funds, and other investments that primarily invest in common stocks) shall have a target allocation of 60% with an allowable range of 30% to 70% - 2.
+Fixed income (including bonds, certificates of deposit longer than six months, and funds that primarily invest in fixed income securities) shall have a target allocation of 40% with an allowable range of 30% to 70%, with up to 5% of that allocation being in lower-quality bonds or non-dollar securities, both of which must be held within funds - 3.
 Cash or equivalents (including money market mutual funds and short-term fixed-rate investments with a maturity of less than 90 days) shall not have a specific target allocation, although it is expected that there will always be at least a small residual cash balance in the investment allocations, and the investment manager and/or broker may raise cash holdings if it is believed that market conditions are especially poor, with an allowable range of 0% to 25%